 What it shows:

-Suppose if this database recognized a residential proxy that you’re trying to use as a datacenter proxy, then the destination websites that use this database will view the same.
+Suppose this database recognizes a residential proxy that you’re trying to use as a datacenter proxy; then, the destination websites that use this database will view the same.
 Therefore you’re likely to be blocked by target websites.
 It happens as a result of websites screening their visitors.

 We have already discussed the importance of testing speed for proxies.
 FOGLDN Proxy Tester is an advanced tool for testing speed where you can send direct ping times to any website in the world.
-This tool is ideal for testing sneaker proxies where speed is a crucial factor.
+This tool is ideal for testing sneaker proxies where speed is crucial.
 It works well on Windows and Mac.

 You can test the latency of the proxies as it shows the time taken to connect.
-With this tool, you can test any type of proxies, including but not limited to rotating proxies.
+With this tool, you can test any type of proxy, including but not limited to rotating proxies.

 You can use this tool easily by following these steps: